Non-Hewlett Packard RPN Calculators

 RPN Calcs -- Version 2 (the version on this page will be changed as new information becomes available -- but we will not date it)

-Thanks to Robert Bennett, Frank Boehm, Thomas Brockmeier, Rolf Brueckmann, Don Davis, Larry Gilbert, Kenton Green, Dave Hicks, Dave May, Joe Rigdon, Ken Sumrall, and Erik Peter van Dam for their inputs to date.
+Thanks to Robert Bennett, Frank Boehm, Thomas Brockmeier, Rolf Brueckmann, Don Davis, Larry Gilbert, Kenton Green, Dave Hicks, Dave May, Joe Rigdon, Ken Sumrall, Erik Peter van Dam, and Tony Duell for their inputs to date.

 Disposable or Rechargeable Battery Powered Models